r00t4M0NK/BFHBP_pbc/README.md

 [NOTES]

 - When you build the first image, it stays in cache.
 So, other runnings should be faster.
+- Estimated Time was measured with a medium/slow connection (not fiber): it's a hard state and you can expect a faster time for you
 - If you change Dockerfile on the top of document, it will be generated from the change.
 More it's near the top, more time it's need to build again.

 ################################